sammooredev/WebRecon2/README.md

 ```
 $ cd WebRecon2
 ```
-3. you have two options, build the binary, or run with "go run":
+3. You have two options; either build the binary, or run with "go run":
 ```
 $ go build
 $ ./WebRecon